Land-based Engineering

 More information

-– Working safely at all times, complying with health, safety and environmental legislation
+• Working safely in line with health, safety and environmental legislation.

-Apprentices who do not hold maths & English L2 or GSCE grades 4 (C) or above will need to complete these prior to Gateway
+Apprentices who do not hold Maths & English L2 or GSCE grades 4 (C) will need to complete these prior to completion of the apprenticeship programme (Gateway).

 You must have secured a position with an employer and be ready to start working with them before you can begin your apprenticeship course.